moritz-h/satisfactory-3d-map/docs/SATISFACTORY_SAVE.md

 This list seems identical to the DestroyedActors list within TOCData.
 It is not known why the list is duplicated in the save, yet.

+Counts of destoryed actor is always present
+Unlike world objects, counts in Data blob might be higher than the number of destroyed actors in the TOC blob.

 ### Objects